kevinle108/BetterPullAPart/README.md

 	- Calculates and displays the number of days the car on Pull-A-Part's yard (uses current date and car data obtained from API requests)

 ## Special Thanks:
-- Sometimes the expanded dropdown menus for Year, Make, and Model will close prematurely.
-This might be due to the large number of the options in each dropdown.
+- Sometimes an expanded dropdown menus will close prematurely.
+This might be due to the large number of the options in each select menu.

 ## Special Thanks:
 - Code Louisville (especially mentors Michael & Izaak) for the programming knowledge